nick0stevens/AHO-tangible/README.md

 # AHO-tangible
-Arduino Example for the tangibel interactions class
+Arduino Example for the tangible interactions class